TheHorseTeaCompany

 Not suitable for horses younger than 12 months.

-Your horse will enjoy the mild, herbal taste of this blend.
+Your horse will enjoy the mild, herbal flavor of this blend.

 Some horses will need to get used to the taste.
-So it might take a while before they start drinking.
-The first few times, a slightly weaker tea can also be made, so your horse can gradually get used to the taste.
+So it may take a while before they start drinking.
+The first few times, you can also make a slightly weaker tea so your horse can gradually get used to the flavor.

 Storage advice

-Store the product cool (below 25°C), dry, and in a tightly sealed container.
-Preferably store it in a dark place to prevent nutrient degradation by light.
-Do not use the product after the expiry date on the label.
+Store the product in a cool place (below 25°C), dry, and in a well-sealed container.
+Preferably keep it in a dark place to prevent nutrient degradation from light.
+Do not use the product after the expiration date on the label.

 Disclaimer

-Herbs are complementary animal feeds; this means that it is not a substitute for the daily ration, but a supplement.
+Herbs are complementary feed; this means they are not a replacement for the daily ration but a supplement.
 Horses naturally eat a variety of grasses, flowers, leaves, stems, bark, roots, and seeds.
-Tea is not part of a horse's normal diet but is an extra addition.
+Tea is not part of a horse’s normal diet but an extra addition.

 We cannot be held responsible for improper use of our products.

-For medical problems, we advise consulting a specialist.
-Plants, herbs, and flowers can interact with medication or cause an allergic reaction.
-If in doubt, always consult a specialist and your veterinarian beforehand.
+We advise consulting a specialist in case of medical problems.
+The plants, herbs, and flowers can interact with medication or cause allergic reactions.
+Always consult a specialist beforehand if in doubt and consult your veterinarian.

 Always ensure sufficient fresh and clean drinking water.

-Please note: according to current FEI anti-doping rules, some herbs may test positive.
+Note: according to current FEI doping rules, some herbs may test positive.